bitrise-io/devcenter/_articles/reviews/screen-recording-of-ui-testing-with-appium.md

 We will use our `Script` and `Deploy to Bitrise.io` Steps.
 Here is why:

-* the `Script` Step executes what you insert in its field
+* the `Script` Step executes what you insert in its input field
 * the `Deploy to Bitrise.io` Step delivers your test result to the `APPS & ARTIFACTS` tab of your Build's page.

 Let's put this all together!

-1. Insert the `Script` Step as the first step in your workflow.
+1. Insert the `Script` Step as the first Step in your workflow.
 2. Click the Step.
 3. Insert the following command to the `Script content` input field.